Welcome to the Courts

 (1) The motion must be served upon the responding party or parties according to methods of service in Civ.R.
 4 through 4.6.

 (2) The motion must be supported by a sworn affidavit that sets forth the specific operative facts that constitute the alleged non-compliance or change in circumstances.

 (3) A hearing will be scheduled on the motion.

-(4) A Motion to Modify a Foreign Support Order must state the reasons this Court should assume jurisdiction under Chapter 3115.
-The moving party must be prepared to demonstrate that this Court has jurisdiction at the first scheduled hearing.
+(4) A Motion to Modify a Foreign Support Order must state the reasons the court should assume jurisdiction under R.C.
+Chapter 3115.
+The moving party must be prepared to demonstrate that the court has jurisdiction at the first scheduled hearing.